-In her day job, Erica is the Director of the St. Petersburg College (SPC) STEM Center at Bay Pines, engaging students in contextualized curriculum, independent research, and conservation programs.
-In her free time, she runs PVC ROV, a small business geared toward building and teaching others about underwater robots.
-She also serves as the Director of the Center for Open Exploration (C4OE) a non-profit she established to provide connections to grant opportunities for citizen science projects.
-Erica was just recently honoured for this work by NAUI Worldwide with their Environmental Enrichment Award and by the American Geophysical Union (AGU) in their Sharing Science grant program.
+Erica Moulton is a marine scientist, educator, entrepreneur, and advocate for the environment based in St Petersburg, Florida.
+She serves as the Director of the Center for Open Exploration (C4OE), a non-profit she established to provide opportunities for citizen science projects.
+In her day job she is the Director of the St. Petersburg College (SPC) STEM Center at Bay Pines, engaging students in independent research and conservation programs.
+Erica also runs PVC ROV, a small business geared toward building and teaching others about underwater robotics.
+Erica has recently been honored for her work by NAUI Worldwide with the Environmental Enrichment Award and by the American Geophysical Union (AGU) in their Sharing Science grant program.

-A diver since 13, Erica’s life passion is helping others understand science, especially through her technical contributions to the remotely operated vehicle (ROV) kits used in student competitions and simple ocean exploration.
-She jumps at every opportunity to teach people how to work in the underwater world and is honoured to participate in this expedition to Antarctica.
-Erica is focused on removing barriers to participation.
-If you can’t get in the water, she wants to help you still see it in another way.
-Helping people to understand science and exploration -it’s not as complex as one might think – and so many challenges are still out there for solving.
-We need people interested in technology to also dive in.
-Just because you aren’t an ocean scientist or a scuba diver – it doesn’t’ mean you can’t contribute.
-Science takes all types and there is a good likelihood that your idea just might help us out.
-Science applies to all of us and understanding our planet is important, we only have one.
+A diver since 13, Erica’s life passion is helping others understand science, especially through her technical contributions to the remotely operated vehicle (ROV) kits used in simple ocean exploration.
+She jumps at every opportunity to teach people how to work in the underwater world, and is honored to participate in this expedition to Antarctica.
+Erica firmly believes that science applies to all of us and understanding our planet is critical to its survival.